snakers4/open_stt/README.md

 - ~4000 hours;
 - 431 GB (in `.wav` format in `int16`);
 - Additional 1,500 hours ... and more ... to be released soon!;
-- And then maybe even more hours to be released!;

 Prove [us](mailto:open_stt@googlegroups.com) wrong!
 Open issues, collaborate, submit a PR, contribute, share your datasets!